 •Smiles when she looks in the mirror.

 •Does not criticize herself or others over superficialities.

-•Does not believe she is superior to others, and does not accept such thoughts when they come.
+•Does not believe she is superior to others.

 •Does not have any negative thoughts at all; is relentlessly optimistic.

 •Is honest with others whenever possible, and always with herself.